ek-nz/pracwo/_drafts/TAD-gear.md

 Work, play, adventure

 The topo skull shemagh is the softest, most stylish shemagh I have found.
 Then again, my others are mostly cheap ones from the surplus store.
 I really like that the design is subtle but even if you can't see the central image most people who are familiar with the outdoors will recognise the topo lines pattern.
 I got a darkish colour so I can wear it to work, out on a cool evening or adventuring in hot or cold weather.
 I think I'll probably get a second one!

+## FAST Pack Scout
+Quick Scout story of the day

+This one's just a quick story of today's Scout pack adventure.
+I'll do a full review of this bag at some point.

+A day off work means a better dog walk day.
+Today was a calm, mild and slightly rainy day, so the best Buddy and I headed off around the bays knowing we would have the place mostly to ourselves.
+He enjoys the smells, I enjoy the views.
+The Scout pack enjoys carrying my stuff: EDC items just stay in the front pocket plus I had a small tool kit in there from a previous outing.
+First aid kit, water bottle, snack, Buff, gloves, responsible-dog-owner bags, treats.
+The hound was happy to get the longer walk and I was happy to carry whatever I probably wouldn't need.